runceel/ReactiveProperty/docs/docs/features/Collections.md

 ![Collection operations](./images/collections-reactivecollection-collection-operations.gif)

-When ReactiveCollection class was called Dispose method, then unsubscribe the source IObservable instance.
+When `ReactiveCollection` class is `Dispose`d, it unsubscribes from the source IObservable instance.

 ## ReadOnlyReactiveCollection

-ReadOnlyReactiveCollection class provides one-way synchronization from ObservableCollection.
-Can set a converting logic, and dispatch CollectionChanged event raise on the IScheduler.
-Default IScheduler dispatch to the UI thread.
+`ReadOnlyReactiveCollection` class provides one-way synchronization from `ObservableCollection`.
+Can set converting logic, and dispatch `CollectionChanged` event raise on the `IScheduler`.
+The default `IScheduler` dispatches to the UI thread.

-At first, exist a POCO classes.
+At first, create a POCO classes.

 ```csharp
 public class BindableBase : INotifyPropertyChanged